PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 hybrid programs written in Python, PennyLane, and JAX, and compiles them to native machine code --- preserving control flow like conditional branches and loops.

-With Catalyst, we aim support as many idiomatic PennyLane and JAX hybrid workflow programs as possible, however there will be **various restrictions and constraints that should be taken into account**.
+With Catalyst, we aim to support as many idiomatic PennyLane and JAX hybrid workflow programs as possible, however there will be **various restrictions and constraints that should be taken into account**.